AmirHussain-12/factoring_lender_web/README.md

 # Factoring Lender API
   Factoring Lender is a type of financing in which businesses sell their accounts receivable, unpaid customer invoices or projected future cash flow for a quick injection of cash right away.
-An API only application in which there are different end points.
-A borrower can create invoices and assign a lender.
-A lender can approve or reject the invoices and can also purchase the approved invoices.
+This is the frontend implementation which involves all navigation and state management

 # Components
   - Invoices